tmccombs/randoid/README.md

 - no_std support
 - can be used without allocating (by writing characters directly to output)
 - Allows using any [`Rng`](https://docs.rs/rand/latest/rand/trait.Rng.html) implementation as a source of random data.
-- Special case optimized implementation if the size of the alphabet is a power of 2
+- Implementation is optimized for the size of the alphabet being a power of 2
 - [`smartstring`](https://crates.io/crates/smartstring) support, if the `smarstring` features is enabled (as an additive feature).

 ## Limitations

 - Requires knowing the size of the alphabet at compile time (the main reason for this is it can help the compiler optimize it better)
+- Size of alphabet must be a power of 2
-- Use of generecs could increase compilation time
+- Use of generics could increase compilation time

 ## Feature Flags